Kakifrucht/HalfminerSystem/README.md

       - Shows if mentioned player is afk
       - Rate limit (no mention spam)
     - Disallow (or allow via permission)
+      - Sending empty/one character messages
+      - Repeating the same (or similar) message
       - Using color codes
       - Using formatting codes
       - Posting links/IPs